Members can make their voices heard by submitting resolutions. This is a great way for members to exercise their registered member privileges.

 Use the term “BE IT RESOLVED”.
 This part of the resolution should specifically identify the actions that you wish to accomplish.

-Resolutions may be submitted at any time during the year - however, they must be submitted by the end of September, before the Association’s Annual General Meeting (AGM) typically held in November the same year.
-Resolutions received after the September deadline are brought forward to the following year’s resolutions process.
+Resolutions may be submitted at any time during the year - however, they must be received ninety (90) days before the Association’s Annual General Meeting (AGM) typically held in November the same year.
+Resolutions received after the deadline are brought forward to the following year’s resolutions process.

 General Resolutions are submitted to the CAPE National Office, which then submits them to the Elections and Resolutions Committee.
 The Elections and Resolutions Committee then determines whether the resolutions comply with the criteria outlined in the CAPE Constitution and Bylaws, including whether they are consistent with the Constitution and Bylaws.